loire/galapagos_reveal.js/README.md

 This the readme from the reveal.js repository.

-I just created my own html file (Presentation***.html).
+I just created my own html file (Presentation.html) based on the index.html file.

-Clone all the repo locally, launch R from the R script directory, type the command runApp("../R_script_shiny/") copy the local IP address (if different from:  http://127.0.0.1:7823) in the iframe tag / line 337 of the Presentation***.html file.
+Clone all the repo locally, launch R from the R script directory, type the command runApp("../R_script_shiny/")

+copy the local IP address (if different from:  http://127.0.0.1:7823) in the iframe tag / line 337 of the Presentation.html file.

 Good luck